What Kind of Software Do Lawyers Use?

 - Among women lawyers, 56% reported that remote work increased their ability to balance work and family obligations.

-As a result, it’s become more important than ever for law firms to know and provide the things lawyers need—such as CRM software.
+As a result, it’s become more important than ever for law firms to know and provide the things lawyers need—such as legal CRM software.
 This allows each attorney to provide legal services the way they choose – remotely, from the office, or a combination of the two.
 And staying current is one of the good things lawyers do.

 What Tools and Technology do Lawyers Use?